Chat Now+-

 Winter Wind Turbines

 We add optional cold weather packages to every single turbine in our fleet.
-These system upgrades help keep our turbines spinning in temperatures as low as -22 degrees Fahrenheit.
-Some of our turbines performed in even colder temperatures during February 2021’s polar vortex!
+These system upgrades help keep the majority of our turbines spinning in temperatures as low as -22 degrees Fahrenheit.
+And, some of our turbines can perform in even colder temperatures!

-If ice does form on a turbine blade, that can affect the balance of the turbine as well as its performance.
-Our blades are equipped with systems to detect ice and shut down a turbine until the ice has melted and it can operate safely.
+Ice forming on a turbine blade can affect its balance and performance.
+If this does happen, our blades are equipped with systems to detect ice and shut down until the ice has melted, and the turbine can operate safely again.

 Winter Wind Turbines in a field